Municipal Excellence Awards

 CCM’s Municipal Excellence Awards recognize innovative projects and individuals that have significantly improved the quality of life for citizens, established partnerships, and built community support.
 The competition applauds the achievements of leaders and municipalities and encourages others to strive for excellence.

-We are excited to announce that we received 86 submissions from 60 municipalities for consideration for this year's awards!!!!
+We received 86 submissions from 60 municipalities for consideration for the 2016 awards!!!!
+Keep an eye out for 2017 award information, which is coming soon!

-Awards were presented at the 2016 Annual Convention on November 14th and 15th at Foxwoods Resort.
+Awards will once again be presented at the 2017 Convention at Foxwoods Resort.

 2016 Award Winners back to top